 I believe it’s possible to overcome the many struggles, uncertainties, and disappointments that follow the years after abuse occurs.
 I was abused by my father after being abruptly taken from my mother.
 I found myself missing my mother more and more each day we were apart.
 And later being heartbroken by her death.
 After being removed from my father’s house, I circled around the foster care system, struggling to learn and obey new rules in each home I was placed in.
 I struggled with insecurities and began to rebel against the hardships in life.
 As I began to wonder who I was or where I belonged, I found my saving grace.
 Football became an important factor in saving my life.
 My coaches, adoptive family, and the supporting adults in my life saw the potential in me that no one else had before and encouraged me to pursue my dreams.

 Together, they taught me how to channel my anger, rely on my faith in God, and turn my aggression into being the best athlete I could be.
 After many years of hard work and determination, I succeeded in playing professional football in the Arena Football League.

-I will always do my best to bring you content that will interest, inspire, motivate you and maybe even have you walking away thinking and seeing things in a different way than before you came.
+I will always do my best to bring you content that will interest, inspire, motivate, and maybe even have you walking away thinking and seeing things in a different way than before you came.

-Our lives are more than just dreaming but manifesting goals into reality.
-I believe our objectives should begin in the heart, mind and in the soul.
-Life is about giving back, and I want to give back to you with what I have to share.
+Our lives are more than just dreaming, it’s about manifesting goals into reality.
+I believe our objectives should begin in the heart, mind, and in the soul.
+Life is about giving back and I want to give back to you with what I have to share.